Adi7hyanSnair/amfoss-tasks/README.md

 I will be an excellent member.
 I am Loyal and also I am sincere.

-# DO YOU HAE ANY FEEDBACK FOR THE SELECTION PROCESS
+# DO YOU HAVE ANY FEEDBACK FOR THE SELECTION PROCESS
 One of the reason for joining Amrita is to join amfoss club.
 So i researched abot the club.
 The task give have different difficult levels , which is expected from a club like amfoss.
 I am kind of enjoying the process.